JavaScript API Reference

 This promise can reject if the visitor is signed in and the access request fails.

-const tiers = await ezsubscriptions.getAccessTiers();
+const products = await ezsubscriptions.getProducts();

-if (tiers.includes("pro")) {
+if (products.includes("pro")) {

 enableProFeatures();